The GHI Building on

 - The German Historical Institute's work is at the forefront of international historical and interdisciplinary research and covers a broad geographic, methodological, and thematic spectrum.
-Ranging well beyond German history, the GHI's research agenda is international and includes American history as well as comparative and transnational history.
-The Institute's research projects also represent the remarkable diversity of approaches that has come to characterize the field of history in recent decades - including political, economic, social, cultural, gender, environmental and legal history.
+The GHI's research agenda is international and includes German, European, and American history as well as comparative and transnational history.
+The Institute's research projects also represent the remarkable diversity of approaches that has come to characterize the field of history in recent decades - including political, economic, social, cultural, gender, religious, environmental, and legal history.
 Current foci of GHI research include the history of knowledge, digital history, as well as the subject areas "religion and ethnicity" and "space and boundaries." more ...

 - The GHI houses an outstanding research library.
-The library has a comprehensive collection of the German and English-language research literature on modern German history and German-American relations, including many titles not held at the Library of Congress.
+The library has a comprehensive collection of German and English-language research literature on modern German history and German-American relations, including many titles not held at the Library of Congress.
 The library is open to the public and provides open-stack access but does not lend.
 Readers can search the library's holdings through the online catalog.

 Conferences and Lectures